YINI-lang/yini-parser-typescript/README.md

 - Familiar config file style (inspired by INI, JSON, Python, and Markdown).
 - Easy programmatic usage.
 - Only the `YINI` class is exported; all internal details are private.
-- --wip-- Supports alternative list notation (colon‑style lists):
+- 🚧 *(Planned – not yet implemented in parser)* Supports alternative list notation (colon‑style lists):
     ```yini
     fruits:
         'Pear',